ovh/cds/docs/content/docs/integrations/openstack/openstack_swift.md

 - [worker cache command]({{< relref "/docs/components/worker/cache">}})

 Notice: by default, the storage is configured in CDS Configuration.
-This integration allows user to user their own OpenStack Storage and not use the shared storage.
+This integration allows user to use their own OpenStack Storage and not use the shared storage.

 ## Configure with WebUI